clp/learn_python/find_answers/README.rst

 Subsequent Runs
 ~~~~~~~~~~~~~~~~~~~~~~

   #.
-Edit the fga program to see how different settings affect
+To study how different settings affect the output,
-     the output; see the source code for details.
+     edit the fga program; see the source code for details.

   #.
-Run the fga program, which will create a working data file.
+Run the fga program, which creates a working data file.

   #.
-Optional: Use grade_each_answer.py to show each question and
+Optional: Run grade_each_answer.py to show each question and
+     answer on screen;
-     answer; to prompt the user for a grade; and to save that grade
+     to prompt the user for a grade for the answer;
-     with the record.
+     and to save that grade with the record.

+     If there are dozens or hundreds of answers in the data set,
+     grading them can take a person many hours.
-     This need be done only once for a data set, and can be done
+     This work need be done only once for a data set, and can be done
-     over a period of time; stored grades are recalled each time
+     over a period of time.
+     The stored grades are recalled each time the program runs,
-     the program runs, and only ungraded answers are presented
-     for grading by the user.
+     and only ungraded answers are presented for grading by the user.

+     One approach is to use a small subset of the data for analysis
+     so they can be graded quickly.
+     Maybe start with a subset of high priority questions,
+     based on popularity:
+     questions with many answers or questions and answers with
+     high scores.

      TBD, After answers are graded,
      a tool can compare